Ji-Hwan Bae Player Props: Pirates vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.68 team ERA that ranks 23rd across all league pitching staffs.
+- The Mets have the 26th-ranked team ERA across all MLB pitching staffs (4.81).

-- The righty last pitched on Saturday against the Toronto Blue Jays, when he went 5 1/3 innings, allowing one earned run while giving up five hits.
+- His last appearance came on Sunday against the Toronto Blue Jays, when the right-hander threw 2 2/3 innings, surrendering three earned runs while giving up four hits.

-- The 27-year-old has an ERA of 4.40, with 7.3 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .276 batting average against him.
+- In 11 games this season, the 30-year-old has amassed a 3.75 ERA and 11.4 strikeouts per nine innings, while allowing a batting average of .219 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.